-- A. An ADU or JADU may be located on any lot zoned to allow single-family or multifamily residential use (Urban Residential, Suburban Residential, and Planned Development zones) and which either contains an existing or proposed primary dwelling. - B. The ADU or JADU must be located on the same lot as the existing or proposed primary dwelling. - C. An ADU or JADU may be rented separately from the primary dwelling, but may not be sold or otherwise conveyed separately from the primary dwelling except when the primary dwelling and the ADU are built by a qualified non-profit corporation and the ADU will provide low-income housing in accordance with Government Code § 65852.26 and only if the ADU has its own separate OWTS. - D. ADUs and JADUs are considered a residential use but are not required to meet the density requirements of the General Plan/Land Use Plan or zoning ordinance. - E. A maximum of one ADU and one JADU shall be permitted on any one parcel or lot with a primary or multi-family dwelling.
-ADU's may not be permitted on lots already having two or more dwelling units thereon, not including a JADU.
+- A. An ADU or JADU may be located on any lot zoned to allow single-family or multifamily residential use (Urban Residential, Suburban Residential, and Planned Development zones) and which either contains an existing or proposed primary dwelling. - B. The ADU or JADU must be located on the same lot as the existing or proposed primary dwelling. - C. An ADU or JADU may be rented separately from the primary dwelling, but may not be sold or otherwise conveyed separately from the primary dwelling except when the primary dwelling and the ADU are built by a qualified non-profit corporation and the ADU will provide low-income housing in accordance with Government Code § 65852.26 and only if the ADU has its own separate OWTS. - D. ADUs and JADUs are considered a residential use but are not required to meet the density requirements of the General Plan/Land Use Plan or zoning ordinance. - E. A maximum of one ADU and one JADU shall be permitted on any one parcel or lot with a primary or multi-family dwelling. - F. A certificate of occupancy or final inspection shall not be issued to an ADU or JADU prior to the certificate of occupancy or final inspection for the primary dwelling. - G. Utilities for detached ADUs shall be installed underground if the utility connections for the primary dwelling are underground.
+Separate utility meters from the primary